Authenticate to AWS with OIDC

 The example shown in this post uses the OIDC method in a workflow that:

-1. Installs Steampipe (along with a cloud-specific plugin and compliance mod).
+1. Installs Steampipe (along with a cloud-specific plugin).

-2. Runs the Steampipe Compliance Mod for AWS and saves the output in the repository.
+2. Runs a Steampipe query and saves the output in the repository.

 [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) is an identity layer on top of the [OAuth 2.0 protocol](https://www.rfc-editor.org/rfc/rfc6749).
 It enables clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.